How to Make a Climbing Wall From Pegboard

 Step 4 - Finish the Pegboard Wall

 Place liquid nails on the plywood attached to the wall and to the drilled stack.
-Press them together, then insert screws through each corner and another on each side every two vertical feet.
-Cut the dowel rod with a saw so that you have two pieces each seven inches long to use in your exercises.
+Press them together, then insert screws through each corner and another on each side every 2 vertical feet.
+Cut the dowel rod with a saw so that you have two pieces each 7 inches to use in your exercises.